richi2666/cordova-plugin-powermanagement/README.md

 		window.powerManagement.addAppToBatteryWhitelist(function() {
 			console.log('A dialog has popped up asking you to accept adding the app to the whitelist.');
 		}, function() {
-			console.log('Failed to add the app to the device's battery optimization whitelist.');
+			console.log('Failed to add the app to the device\'s battery optimization whitelist.');
 		});
 	}
 	else {
-		console.log('This app IS NOT on the device's battery optimization whitelist.');
+		console.log('This app IS NOT on the device\'s battery optimization whitelist.');
 	}
 }, function() {
-	console.log('Failed to add the app to the device's battery optimization whitelist.');
+	console.log('Failed to add the app to the device\'s battery optimization whitelist.');
 });
 ```
 Note that in all the above examples, all callbacks are optional.